DFKI-SignLanguage/Transfer-ShapeKeys-Via-UV-Blender-Addon/README.md

 ## Usage

-All in Object mode:

-* Identify a Source object, with a ShapeKey to transfer, and a Destination object
-* Make sure they both have active UV layers able to show the same texture correctly
+Transferring a ShapeKey from a Source to a Destination object works if both have active UV layers able to show the same texture correctly.

+In Object mode:

+* Select (`click`) the Source object
+* Select (`click`) the ShapeKey to transfer
+* Add to selection (`shift+Click`) the Destination object
+* Search (`F3`) `Transfer ShapeKey via UV`
+  * or, from the Python console: `bpy.ops.object.transfer_shapekey_via_uv()`

+Done.
+The Destination object should have a new ShapeKey with the same name of the source one.

-  * Actually, during transfer, a texture is not really needed.
+Actually, during transfer, a texture is not really needed.
 It is just for the user to check if the UVs are comparable.
-* Select the Source object
-* Select the ShapeKey to transfer
-* shift+Click on the Destination object
-* F3 (search) `Transfer ShapeKey via UV`
-  * or, from the Python console `bpy.ops.object.transfer_shapekey_via_uv()`

-Done.
-The Destination object should have a new ShapeKey in the list.

 Parameters: